1958 FIFA World Cup: Summary

 In Group 4, Pelé and Garrincha did not play until the last of Brazil's group games, against the Soviet Union.
 Pelé failed to score, but provided the assist to Vavá's second goal.
 Brazil won the game 2–0 (also thanks to an impressive exhibition of dribbling prowess by Garrincha) and the group by two points.
 Previously, they had drawn 0–0 with England in what was the first ever goalless game in World Cup history.
 Eventually, the Soviet Union and England went to a playoff game, in which Anatoli Ilyin scored in the 67th minute to knock England out, while Austria had already been eliminated.
 The English side had been weakened by the Munich air disaster earlier in the year, which killed three internationals on the books of Manchester United, including England's young star Duncan Edwards.

 Playoffs were also needed in Group 1 (Northern Ireland beat Czechoslovakia to join the defending champions West Germany in the quarter-finals) and Group 3 (Wales topped Hungary to advance with hosts Sweden).
 Hungary had become a spent force after their appearance in the final of the previous tournament.
 They had lost their best players two years before, when they fled in the wake of the failed uprising against the communist regime.
-In a rather restrictive sense, from the 1954 team, only goalkeeper Gyula Grosics, defender Jozsef Bozsik and forward Nándor Hidegkuti remained.
+From the 1954 team, only goalkeeper Gyula Grosics, defender Jozsef Bozsik and forward Nándor Hidegkuti remained.

 In Group 2, Scotland faced Yugoslavia, Paraguay, and France.
 France topped the group, with Just Fontaine netting six goals.
 Yugoslavia finished second, while Scotland came in last.